Kipok/NeMo-Skills/docs/reproducing-results.md

    If you get permission errors, run the command with sudo or change permissions of the results folder.

+You can also download the generation results of all of our released models from [here](https://openmath-test-predictions.s3.amazonaws.com/openmath-test-predictions.zip).

 ## Dataset generation

 To re-create the masked versions of the GSM8K and MATH datasets, you can follow the steps